sagemath/trac_to_gh/Issue 4419.md

 # Issue 4419: [with patch, needs review] conversion of Permutations to GAP not implemented

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4419

 Original creator: mhansen